 In some cases, the MOT rules and regulations allow you to get a vehicle tested even earlier.
 But, it will affect the renewal date for the following year.

-UK driving rules and regulations do not allow you to drive a vehicle on a public road without a valid MOT.
-Getting caught doing so can result in a prosecution.
-MOT exceptions could be:
+UK driving rules and regulations do not allow you to use a vehicle on a public road or highway without a valid MOT.
+Doing so can result in a prosecution.
+But, an MOT exemption may apply:

 LORRY MOT CHECK: DVSA staff conduct the testing for a lorry, bus, or trailer.
 They use the 'annual vehicle test' for lorries, buses, and trailers instead of a standard MOT check.

 BOOKING AN MOT: You must use an approved MOT test centre.
 Contact one that shows the blue sign with 3 white triangles.
 All MOT centres have maximum fees that they can charge for vehicle testing.